TheHaymaker/DataLoom/README.md

 Intermediate Representation (IR) is a common language for representing data models and business logic.
 It's a core component of the DataLoom.

+Haven't heard of IR before?

+Not sure what a protobuf is or how to map your schemas to a protobuf?

+We got you covered.
+Our CLI docs empower you with sample protobuf defintions for common problems and data structures.
+The CLI will help guide you and give you the tools to start defining your data models in protobuf format.

 ## Overview

 This project is heavily inspired by [Morphir](https://github.com/finos/morphir) - albeit at a much smaller and more localized scale.